shiningrain/AUTOTRAINER/README.md

 Automatic detecting and fixing DNN training problems at run time.

+## For Revision

+Thanks to the editor and the reviewers for their thorough work in evaluating our manuscript, and their thoughtful comments that contribute significantly to its improvement.
+We have now revised the paper in compliance with the comments by the editor and the reviewers.
+We have updated the experiment results [here](./Supplement_data/All_models_detail.csv).

 ## Repo Structure

 1. AutoTrainer: It mainly contains the source codes of the AUTOTRAINER (the folder `data` and `utils`), two demo cases.
 You can find a easy start [here](./AutoTrainer/README.md).
 The way to run the demo cases has been shown [here](#Demo).